What is sildenafil?

-If you miss a dose of Revatio, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+If you miss a dose of Revatio, take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What to avoid

 Drinking alcohol with sildenafil can cause side effects.

 Grapefruit may interact with sildenafil and lead to unwanted side effects.
 Avoid the use of grapefruit products.

 Get emergency medical help if you have signs of an allergic reaction to sildenafil: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.